RocketRobz/GameYob/README.txt

-GameYob-Accurate is a project to increase the accuracy of GameYob in pursuit of a BGB/SameBoy-level DS GBx emulator with no regard to emulation speed.
+GameYob-Accurate is a project to increase the accuracy of GameYob in pursuit of a BGB/SameBoy-level NDS/3DS GBx emulator with no regard to emulation speed.

 As of now, GameYob-Accurate passes the following blargg accuracy tests:

 cpu_instrs: All
 cgb_sound: 01, 08, 10